-Not many cities in the world give you a chance to admire a 15th-century masterpiece of one of the most important artists of the Renaissance – Leonardo da Vinci.
+Not many cities in the world give you a chance to admire the 15th-century masterpiece of one of the most important artists of the Renaissance – Leonardo da Vinci.

-The Last Supper which is located in the Convent of Santa Maria delle Grazie church is undoubtedly one of the main attractions in Milan.
+The Last Supper which is located in the Convent of Santa Maria delle Grazie church is undoubtedly one of the best attractions in Milan.

 You have to book the tickets weeks or even months in advance as this is a very popular tourist destination and it’s basically impossible to get in without a reservation.